 A toilet cistern is a tank holding water at the back of the bowl until you flush.
 The water from the toilet cistern rushes into the bowl, creating a suction that drains water and waste down the drain.
 The cistern then fills with water, ready for the next flush.

 An overfilled toilet cistern can cause excess water to leak out through the overflow tube, causing a constant dripping sound and wasting water.
 The overflow pipe is a small vertical tube connected to the cistern and leads to the bowl.
-Its purpose is to prevent a toilet cistern leaking and
+Its purpose is to prevent a toilet cistern from leaking; if the water valve fails, it will create overflow problems.

 1. Turn off the water supply: Locate the water valve behind the leaking toilet and turn it off.
 This will prevent water from flowing into the tank, causing more leakage.